Tommy Suharto: Timor National Car

 In February 1996, president Suharto announced Indonesia's "National Car" policy, in which a company intending to produce a national car would be exempted from duties and luxury tax, and tariffs on imported spare parts.
 The only company allowed to benefit from the policy was Tommy's newly created PT Timor Putra Nasional.
 Japan, the US and the European Union complained to the World Trade Organization that Indonesia had violated WTO rules on equal treatment.
-Tommy was allowed to import 45,000 fully built Kia cars from South Korea and rebadged them as Timor cars.
+Tommy was allowed to import 45,000 fully built Kia Sephia cars from South Korea and rebadged them as Timor cars.

 In July 1997, state and private banks were encouraged by the government to provide a $650 million loan to Tommy to build a national car factory.
-On 23 September 1997, in response to the Asian financial crisis, Finance Minister Mar’ie Muhammad halted fifteen “mega” projects, but the Timor national car was absent from the list, prompting claims it was "untouchable".
+On 23 September 1997, in response to the Asian Financial Crisis, Finance Minister Mar’ie Muhammad halted fifteen "mega" projects, but the Timor national car was absent from the list, prompting claims it was "untouchable".
 In January 1998, Suharto ended the Timor's tax breaks in line with reforms imposed by the IMF.
 Timor showrooms were subsequently targeted in the 13–15 May 1998 riots that precipitated Suharto's resignation.

 The debts of PT Timor Putra Nasional (TPN) held by the Indonesian Bank Restructuring Agency amounted to Rp4.2 trillion.
 Tommy's Humpuss Group allegedly sponsored a company named PT Vista Bella to buy back TPN's debts on 30 April 2003 for Rp 512 billion, although under the sale agreement, the purchaser cannot be affiliated with the original owner.

 The Finance Ministry and state-owned Bank Mandiri in January 2005 froze a TPN account containing some Rp 1.3 trillion as collateral against the Rp 4.2 trillion that Timor owed to Bank Mandiri.
 Tommy responded by suing Mandiri and the Finance Ministry.
 In November 2006, South Jakarta District Court ruled Timor the rightful owner of the Rp 1.3 trillion in the Bank Mandiri account.
 In November 2007, Jakarta High Court annulled the lower court's ruling.
 On 28 August 2008, Indonesian Finance Minister Sri Mulyani Indrawati stated that Bank Mandiri had been directed to transfer Rp1.23 trillion (US$134 million) of funds owned by TPN to a government account.

 Tommy appealed twice to the Supreme Court, which on 13 December 2017 rejected his second appeal.
 The judgment was not sent to the court until 4 July 2018 and was not reported by the Indonesian media until January 2020, when the government announced it was entitled to the frozen funds.

 Previously, the Finance Ministry had filed a graft case alleging Tommy illegally sold assets from Timor to five of his companies.
 Tommy responded by filing a US$21.8 million countersuit against the ministry.
 He won a separate US$61 million civil corruption case in February 2008, receiving US$550,000 in a countersuit.